fbpx

 Coral Charm peony

-Coral Charm peony is a peach-coral peony cultivar with large, semi double, bowl shaped blooms.
-This variety blooms early in the peony season, with a lovely fragrant bloom.
+Coral Charm peony is a peach-coral peony cultivar with large, semi-double, bowl-shaped blooms.
+This variety blooms early in the peony season with a lovely fragrant bloom.
 Plants grow about 36″ tall, with an overall foliage width of 24″-36″ wide.
-The Coral Charm peony was bred in the USA by Samuel Wissing in 1964.
-Coral Charm peony is a hybrid Paeonia cultivar.

-Coral Charm peony: The basics
+Coral Charm peony basics

-Coral Charm Peonies were introduced by famed peony breeder Samuel Wissing in 1964.
-The Coral Charm Peony received the American Peony Society Gold Metal in 1986 and went on to receive the RHS Award of Garden Merit in 2012 by the American Peony Society.
+Coral Charm peonies were introduced by famed peony breeder Samuel Wissing in 1964.
+The Coral Charm peony received the American Peony Society Gold Metal in 1986 and went on to receive the RHS Award of Garden Merit in 2012 by the American Peony Society.
 Samuel Wissing also bred this popular Coral Sunset peony around the same time.

 Coral charm peony plant for sale